ahr85/MonitoR/README.md

 MIT License.
 See LICENSE for details

 ## Copyright
-Copyright (c) 2013 Arne Hendrik Schulz
+Copyright (c) 2014 Arne Hendrik Schulz

+## Changes
+* 2014-01-18: Codes updated to use reshape2 instead of reshape